isomerpages/govtech-stp/_work-pass-holder-lane/foreign-domestic-workers-fdws-and-confinement-nannies-cns/additional-responsibilities-for-party-submitting-the-entry-application.md

       </li>
 </ol>
      <b>Note:</b><br/><br/>
-      Pass holders with travel history to Taiwan within the last 21 days before arrival, and entered Singapore from 15 May 2021, 00:01 hours, to 16 May 2021, 2359 hours, will be subject to Government-funded COVID-19 tests on Day 3 and Day 7 of their arrival.
-Affected pass holders will be contacted on how they can take their tests.
+			FDWs and CNs with travel history to <b>Taiwan</b> within the last 21 days before arrival, and entered Singapore <b>from 15 May 2021, 00:01 hours, to 16 May 2021, 23:59 hours</b>, will be subject to Government-funded COVID-19 tests on Day 3 and Day 7 of their arrival.
+Affected FDWs and CNs will be contacted on how they can take their tests.
     </td>
     <td style="font-size:16px;border-right:1px solid #D8D8D8; border-bottom:1px solid #D8D8D8; "><a href="/files/group-1-health.pdf"><img src="/images/PDF.svg" style="width:30%;"></a></td>
   </tr>